NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

     cast: {}, // Optional
     chromecastEndImg: 'URL image', // Optional
     chromecastLaunchImg: 'URL image', // Optional
-    dashSettings: {  // Optional: Allow modifying some dash properties like the following "liveDelay": 20,    // Allow adjusting the live delay "liveCatchUpPlaybackRate": 0.5, // The speed that the player gets in order to keep the live delay "liveCatchUpMaxDrift": 3,   // The maximum delay before to make a seek live "liveCatchupLatencyThreshold": 30,  // The threshold where the synchronization properties works },
+    liveSettings: {  // Optional: Allow modifying the following properties "liveDelay": 20,    // Allow adjusting the live delay "maxDrift": 3,   // The maximum delay before to make a seek live "playbackRate": 0.5, // The speed that the player gets in order to keep the live delay },
     debug: true, // Optional
     defaultQuality: -1, // Optional: Set the starting track by indicating its id.
 Default is -1, which will enable the ABR.